end2endzone/ShellAnything/README.md

 The main features of ShellAnything are:

 * Easily add custom menus and submenus.
 * Dynamic content based on xml files.
-Change project xml files to see the menu options updated automatically.
+Change project xml files to see the menu options update automatically.
-* Support for custom icons for each menu.
+* Support menu custom icons.
 * Support activation and visibility filters based on selected files.
-* Define actions executed when a menu option is selected:
+* Define actions executed when a menu option is clicked:
-  * Execute an application
+  * Run an application
   * Open a document
   * Prompt for a value
   * Change the clipboard